Ponyboy Curtis: Character overview

-Ponyboy is a fourteen-year-old boy who belongs to a gang of greasers alongside his elder brothers Darrel Shaynne "Darry" Curtis, Jr. and Sodapop Patrick "Soda" Curtis.
-Ponyboy, although he is loyal to and loves his gang, does not like how it is in gang nature to be criminal or immoral.
+Ponyboy is a fourteen-year-old boy who belongs to a gang of greasers alongside his elder brothers Darrel Shaynne "Darry" Curtis, Jr., and Sodapop Patrick "Soda" Curtis.
+Although Ponyboy is loyal to and loves his gang, he does not like its criminal nature.
 He believes that Darry "can't stand him" and seems "too bossy."
 Since the brothers' parents died, Darry has had full responsibility for Ponyboy and Sodapop, but they can only stay with Darry as long as they do not get in trouble with the police.
-He lives in Tulsa, Oklahoma, and participates in the local social-club rivalries.
+He lives in Tulsa, Oklahoma, and participates in causing the death of Robert "Bob" Sheldon.

 Ponyboy's best friend is Johnny Cade, a boy who is said to resemble "a little dark puppy that has been kicked too many times and is lost in a crowd of strangers."

-Ponyboy runs away with Johnny after an argument with Darry and is involved in the death of a "Soc" (pronounced /soʊʃ/ SOHSH—short for Social) after they pulled up on him in his territory, which is later ruled to have been self-defense on the part of Johnny.
+Ponyboy runs away with Johnny after an argument with Darry and is involved in the death of Bob Sheldon, a "Soc" (pronounced /soʊʃ/ SOHSH—short for Social) after they pulled up on him in his territory, which is later ruled to have been self-defense on the part of Johnny.

 He is eventually reunited with his brothers and participates in the rumble alongside other members of the gang.
 Though a good fighter, he fights poorly in the rumble due to a blow to the head and is severely injured.
 Dally takes Ponyboy to the hospital to visit Johnny and see how he is doing.
 Dally gets stopped by a police officer for speeding.
 He tells Ponyboy to "act sick," and convinces the officer that Ponyboy fell off his motorcycle.
 The officer ends up escorting them to the hospital.
-Ponyboy is present for the deaths of both Johnny and later, Dallas Winston.
+Ponyboy is present for the deaths of both Johnny and, later, Dallas Winston.
 Having witnessed two deaths in a short period of time, Ponyboy is overwhelmed and passes out.

-After the murder of a Soc, running away from home, and the deaths of his two buddies, Ponyboy has to appear in family court in order to convince the judge that living with his brothers is an appropriate environment.
+After the murder of a Soc, running away from home, and the deaths of his two buddies, Ponyboy has to appear in family court to convince the judge that living with his brothers is an appropriate environment.
 In court, the judge does not ask him questions about the Soc's murder, but instead asks him about his home life and school.
-Once the judge announces that he can remain under his brother's custody, he returns home and finds a letter from Johnny which inspires him to start writing the story of his experience being a greaser.
+Once the judge announces that he can remain under his brother's custody, he returns home and finds a letter from Johnny, which inspires him to start writing the story of his experience being a greaser.